mihaipriboi/WRO_Future_Engineers_2024/README.md

 The servo motor is controlled dinamically in the loop by setting a goal angle and taking small steps towards that goal at every iteration.
 This way we make sure that we can send a lot of fast angle changes to the servo and get the wanted results.

-The function ```move_servo``` sets the goal angle to the given parameter angle.
+The function ```move_servo``` sets the goal angle to the given parameter.
 If the angle is negative the motor will rotate to the right, and if it is positive, the motor will rotate to left.
 This way, 0 is going to be the position in which the wheels are straight.
-Also, the values we are giving the motor need to be between -1 and 1, so we use a clamp function to limit the value we are going to give the motor to roatate to and an interval mapping function to map the parameter from the [-1; 1] interval to the [ANGLE_MIN; ANGLE_MAX] interval.
+Also, the values given the motor need to be between -1 and 1, so we use a clamp function to limit the value we are going to give the motor to rotate to and an interval mapping function to map the parameter from the [-1; 1] interval to the [ANGLE_MIN; ANGLE_MAX] interval.

 The function ```update_servo``` takes a small step towards the goal angle as described above.